-Join Chris Orwig for an in-depth discussion in this video Cleaning up with the Patch tool, part of Portrait Project: Fixing a Distracting Background.
+Join Chris Orwig for an in-depth discussion in this video Cleaning up with the Patch tool, part of Fixing a Distracting Background in Photoshop.

 - Sometimes you will encounter distracting elements in the background of a photograph that you'll wanna remove or get rid of.
 In other situations the distractions may be in the foreground, like with this photograph here.
 In this chapter we'll be working with this photograph and we'll look at how we can clean up the sand and remove the seaweed and rocks that we have in this part of the image.
 In order to do that, we'll be doing some retouching on a new layer and we'll start off by working with the patch tool.
 Let's go a head and create a new layer by clicking on the "New layer" icon, then double click this layer name and let's call this layer "Clean up."
 Next we will select the patch tool by clicking on the healing brush.